How to make any vacation into a FitCation!

 Here’s how:

 • Have a plan.
-Most of us follow a routine in our daily lives, so there might be a little resistance to the idea of planning workouts during your vacation.
-The reality is that a bit of forethought will make the difference between sustaining the good habits that you spend all year creating and being derailed by your time off.
+Most of us follow a routine in our daily lives, so there may be some resistance to planning workouts during our vacation.
+The reality is that a bit of forethought will make the difference between sustaining the good habits you build over the year and being derailed by your time off.
 The best-laid plan is a flexible one.
-You don’t want to rely on having a gym at your hotel or rental (although it’s a bonus if there is one).
+You don’t want to rely on a gym at your hotel or rental (though it’s a plus if there is one).
 Do a little reconnaissance ahead of time to see what’s near you.
 Give yourself as many options as possible so that you can be spontaneous if that’s your idea of a vacation, but leave yourself enough structure so that you don’t flounder and decide to skip it.

 • Workout first thing in the morning before you talk yourself out of it.
 Wake up, have some coffee and a snack, and just get it done!
-Not only will you bask in the self-righteousness of having your workout completed, but you will also benefit by moving better, with warm muscles, for the rest of the day.
+Not only will you bask in the self-righteousness of completing your workout, but you will also benefit by moving better, with warm muscles, for the rest of the day.
 As a bonus, this also makes you more resilient to injuries that might occur in your unfamiliar environment.

 Below are a few suggestions that I give my clients as they prepare for their next vacation.

 • Bring lightweight workout tools.
-Resistance bands are quite versatile can be packed into a small pouch, plus they are lightweight!
-You can also find various options for travel yoga mats that’ll allow you to workout on any surface.
+Resistance bands are highly versatile, can be packed into a small pouch, and are lightweight.
+You can also find various options for travel yoga mats that’ll allow you to work out on any surface.
 I have a mat that looks like a beach towel, but it actually has a grippy side for yoga or mat exercises.

 • Stair workouts are a quick and efficient way to get your heart rate up and burn through the previous night’s dessert.
-To make it hardcore, you can even throw in some pushups or planks between flights for an extra burn.
+To make it more challenging, you can even throw in some push-ups or planks between flights for an extra burn.
 I prefer to find long flights of stairs outside, but I have used hotel stairways too — just be sure the doors are unlocked from the stairwell.

 • Walk, don’t ride.
 Don’t underestimate the power of walking as you sightsee.
-20-minute walks, several times a day, can add up into a lot of steps.
-When touring the Coliseum and Forum in Rome, I was surprised to see that I had walked a half marathon!
-Walking also allows you to see the details that you otherwise would zoom by in a taxi or bus.
+20-minute walks, several times a day, can add up to a lot of steps.
+While touring the Coliseum and Forum in Rome, I was surprised to realize I had walked a half-marathon!
+Walking also allows you to see details you would otherwise zoom past in a taxi or bus.

 • Keep it short and simple — you’re on vacation!
 You don’t need to carve out a ton of time to get a good workout in.
 30 minutes is plenty to maintain your fitness level.

-• Create the opportunity to choose a healthy meal alternative, at least once a day.
-Find a small grocery store nearby where you can get healthy staples.
+• Create the opportunity to choose a healthy meal alternative at least once a day.
+Find a nearby small grocery store where you can purchase healthy staples.
 That way, you will be less likely to overeat while you go out to eat.
-I bring packets of oatmeal, fruit, or protein bars for breakfast or a quick snack and generally, keep it light at lunch.
+I bring packets of oatmeal, fruit, or protein bars for breakfast or a quick snack, and generally, keep it light at lunch.
 I save my biggest indulgences for dinner.
 Never pass on the gelato!

 • Hydrate, hydrate, hydrate!
 Changes in the weather, plane flights, and unfamiliar food can lead to inflammation and bloating.
-Keeping yourself hydrated will help combat some of these effects and help you stay in balance, so you have the energy for your vacation.
+Staying hydrated helps counter some of these effects and supports balance, so you have the energy for your vacation.

 • But most of all, enjoy yourself without guilt.
 Do not stress about having that croissant or deciding to spend a day lying by the pool.
-Balance your activity level with a few down days to truly let your body and spirit recover from the grind of your daily life.
+Balance your activity level with a few down days to allow your body and spirit to recover from the demands of your daily life.
 You will return replenished and ready to resume your regular routine.
 Remember, the best habits for health are sustainable, not patterns that you need a vacation FROM.

 makeanyvacation2.png